MAT Degree vs. MEd Degree: What’s the Best Choice for You?

 A MAT degree is ideal for aspiring teachers who want to advance their career as a leader in the classroom.
 The foundation of most master’s in teaching programs is pedagogical theory and its application to K-12 classrooms.
 In other words, you will study the ideas behind different models of instruction, and analyze their impact on students.
 As you earn your MAT degree, you will also work directly with students, and have the opportunity to apply your knowledge in a real-world setting.

 What Is a MEd degree?

 A MEd degree is designed for students pursuing a career in the world of education.
-Areas might include K-12 schools, higher education, and other non-traditional learning environments.
+Areas might include higher education administration, K-12 schools, and other non-traditional learning environments.
 After graduation, you may continue to work as a teacher, but typically people with a MEd degree are interested in jobs in administration, counseling, learning design, and student affairs.

 A master’s in education prepares you to affect change behind the scenes, or working one-on-one with students.
 Depending on your area of interest, you may study the systems of educational organizations, learn how to design curriculum, or prepare to be an academic or student advisor.
 With a MEd, you will be qualified to work in K-12 and post-secondary education, but your career options will likely be affected by the concentration of your program.